react-data-grid vs react-spreadsheet vs react-datasheet

 name: string | ReactElement

 The name of the column.
-By default it will be displayed in the header cell
+Displayed in the header cell by default.

 key: string